Sweepstakes casino status in Texas is unsettled.

 Two constitutional amendment proposals - SJR 82 and HJR 137 - would authorize regulated casino gaming and sports betting if passed by a two-thirds legislative majority and approved by voters.
 Both are in committee as of early 2026 and face significant political opposition, particularly from Lt.
 Governor Dan Patrick.
 Similar proposals have failed repeatedly in prior sessions.

-Key developments to monitor: (1) the fate of SB 517 in the House, which could tighten gambling definitions; (2) any formal AG opinion or enforcement action targeting online sweepstakes platforms; (3) the 2026 AG election, as all GOP candidates have pledged anti-gambling enforcement; and (4) whether individual operators voluntarily restrict Texas access in response to the shifting legal climate.
+Key developments to monitor: (1) the fate of SB 517 in the House, which could tighten gambling definitions; (2) any formal AG opinion or enforcement action targeting online sweepstakes platforms; (3) the 2026 AG election, as all GOP candidates have pledged anti-gambling enforcement.
+And (4) whether individual operators voluntarily restrict Texas access in response to the shifting legal climate.

 The minimum age for participating in sweepstakes casinos in Texas is typically 21+.
 Operators verify age during registration and before the first prize redemption request.